Eiler Hagerup (politician)

 Eiler Hagerup (1736–1795) was a Norwegian lawyer and government official.
+He lived in Denmark-Norway.
 He was the son of Eiler Hansen Hagerup.
 He served as the County Governor of Finnmark county from 1768 until 1771.
 After this, he had a job in Copenhagen in Denmark at the Finance College, an administrative agency that oversaw the financial management of the Kingdoms of Denmark-Norway.